On the local-global principle for twists of abelian varieties and Galois representations: Abstract

 \section{Abstract}

-This paper investigates the existence of a local-global principle for certain twists of abelian varieties defined over number fields.
-Our main focus is to determine when, for \(m\) a positive integer, locally \(m\)-atic twists of an abelian variety \(A\) over a number field \(K\) are globally \(m\)-atic.
-We define and study a ``Tate--Shafarevich cohomology set'' that governs the obstruction to the local-global principle for \(m\)-atic twists.
-We prove that, under some mild assumptions, this set is finite, and give criteria for it to be trivial, i.e.\ for the local-global principle to be satisfied.
+This paper investigates the validity of a local-global principle for finite twists of a large class of objects endowed with a continuous action of the absolute Galois group of a given number field, such as abelian varieties, modular forms and Galois representations.
+Our aim is to determine when, for $m$ a positive integer, twists that are given locally by characters of order $m$ are realised by a global character of the same order.
+We define and study a ``Tate--Shafarevich cohomology set'' that governs the obstruction to the local-global principle for $m$-atic twists and we prove that this set is finite.
+Finally, we apply our results and prove several instances of the local-global principle in various examples.